arca-dpss/manual-open-science/README.md

 In the book, we will learn to:

 -   Share our materials using the Open Science Framework (**OSF**)
--   Learn how appropriately to structure and organize our matserials in a **repository**
+-   Learn how appropriately to structure and organize our materials in a **repository**
 -   Follow recommendations about data organization and data sharing
 -   Improve code readability and maintainability using a **Functional Style**